-The menu at the top of this page will answer any question related to personal training that you have.
+The menu at the top of this page will answer any question related to personal training that you may have.
 If you have any questions, don’t hesitate to leave me a comment here (I’ll respond within 24 hours).
-Also, visit the home page for the most recent and popular articles.

 If you’re not yet a trainer, be sure to take the quiz to see which certification is the best for you.

 Is there a science to understanding how to get clients for personal training?
 Let’s find out!

 - The Opportunities: Clients are looking for you!

 - The prospect: People want to stay fit but do not know who to trust their health to

 - How to sell Personal Training (sales strategy step one): You have to believe in what you’re selling